mlz-ictrl/nicos/doc/source/overview.rst

   and informs the user about problems.
 This can be done by pop-ups in the user interface, sending an email, sending a text message etc.

+* Status Monitor

+  Some of the instrument resposible are used to look at there instrument parameters to find out the current state of the instrument.
+In former time the looked at their electronic racks, but in nower time the classical racks are more or less gone.
+To fill this gap a status monitor was developped, which is highly configurable according to the requirements of the instrument.